I woke up yesterday wanting to die.

 Then I saw her.
 She was a virgin.

-Coming home when I told Baba I wanted a divorce he was so furious he lost words.
+Coming home when I told Baba I wanted a divorce, the day after the marriage, he was so furious he lost words.
 And for a minute I thought why he never even paused to wonder.
 Wonder why his child would say that.
 But that was just a minute.

 My first night with him I was determined to make it a beautiful one.
 Because you know… I wanted to have beautiful things.
 So his excitement turned into passion.
 Touch of the finger tips created magic upon which the Universe first came to being.
 Skin to skin.
 Tremble to tremble.
 The sprouts and baby oceans.

-He knew deep in his heart it wasn’t going to make it.
-So when I said that, he was quiet and said with a murmur, ”Okay.”
+He knew deep in his heart it wasn’t going to make it, our relationship.
+So when I said goodbye to him, he was quiet and said with a murmur, ”Okay.”
 I loved him for that too.

 I wanted to be with the man who had magic of his own.
 You know doing the entire production by myself was wearing me out.
 And somehow I knew I was gonna meet him, the man who’s out there, who knows when to hold on to in silence and when to kiss.
 Now that I’ve decided to die I feel bad for him.
 He’s never gonna meet me.
 What a waste!